shinseung428/RLRobotSimulation/README.md

 2. Navigate towards the goal while avoiding obstacles

 In the neural network folder, there are two sub folders.
-In the obstacle avoidance folder, there are files that run the agent under static/dynamic envrionments.
+Obstacle avoidance folder contains files that run the agent under static/dynamic envrionments.
 The agent in this environment has one goal which is to avoid obstacles.

-In the second folder, reach destination folder, there are files that run the agent under static/dynamic environments.
-The agent has two goals.
-First is to avoid obstacles, and second is to navigate towards the goal(marked green).
+Reach destination folder contains files that run the agent under static/dynamic environments.
+The agent has two goals. i) Avoid obstacles, and ii) navigate towards the goal(marked green).

 **Before running the program, the path set in the code should be changed to include the neural network folder**
 sys.path.insert(0,'/Users/sshin/Desktop/github/RLRobotSimulation/neural network')